moja-global/community-website/website/case-studies/introduction-to-flint-modules.md

 The CBM-CFS3 is widely used throughout Canada and globally.
 Its use is supported by the Canadian Forest Service of Natural Resources Canada.

-The next generation GCBM is currently used by the CFS with a number of partner organizations to advance the science of forest carbon estimation and to support policy analyses such as the assessment of mitigation options in the forest sector.
+The next generation GCBM is currently used by the CFS with several partner organizations to advance the science of forest carbon estimation and support policy analyses such as assessing mitigation options in the forest sector.

 In GCBM, forest inventory and disturbance events are spatially explicit.
-The location of disturbances are explicit in spatial layers.
-The GCBM Module is able to simulate large landscapes easily.
+The location of disturbances is explicit in spatial layers.
+The GCBM Module can simulate large landscapes easily.

 |![Diagram depicting the high-level overview of GCBM.](../static/img/gcbm-overview-module-case-study.png) |
 |:--:|